 Your Dancing Shoes

 Heels and outdoor ceremonies just don't mix.
 Keep yourself from sinking into the grass with a pair of clear heel protectors that snap right onto your shoes.
-Try this $8 set from David's Bridal.
+Try this $10 set from Amazon.

 Bring a clutch large enough to hold your phone and maybe the bride's, too—but small enough that it won't be a nuisance when you're carrying it around all day.